-Ways That Princess Michael Of Kent Is The Most Embarrassing Royal
+Yes, Princess Michael Of Kent Is A Real Peach

 Princess Michael later denied the phrasing that made the papers.

-“I did not say “back to the colonies,” I said you “should remember the colonies.”
+“I did not say ‘back to the colonies,’ I said you ‘should remember the colonies.’
 Back in the days of the colonies, there were rules that were very good.”

 Things were actually made worse when she was later quoted as saying that the restaurant matter couldn’t have been racial because she used to pretend to be black.